-The changes to the itemized deduction for medical expenses is actually pro-taxpayer, at least for a short time.
+Changes to the itemized deduction for medical expenses have actually been favorable for taxpayers.

 The State and Local Taxes Deduction (SALT)

 This deduction was a matter of hot debate as the TCJA made its way through Congress at the end of 2017.
-It used to be unlimited, and it covered a range of taxes: property, sales, and income, although you did have to choose between deducting sales taxes or income taxes.
+It used to be unlimited, and it covered a range of taxes, including property, sales, and income.
+You did have to choose between deducting sales taxes or state income taxes, however.
 You couldn’t claim a deduction for both.

-And if you’re married and file a separate return, you must cut that $10,000 figure in half.
-These filers are entitled to only a $5,000 deduction in state, property and local taxes.
+You must cut that $10,000 figure in half if you’re married and file a separate return.
+Married separate filers are entitled to only a $5,000 deduction.
 This rule doesn’t apply to single or head of household filers, however—they can claim the full $10,000.

 Foreign real property taxes can’t be deducted anymore, either.
-The TCJA eliminates that tax law provision.
+The TCJA eliminated that tax law provision.

 The Deduction for Home Mortgage Interest

-It’s more restricted now, but to be fair, many taxpayers won’t feel the bite.
-Only those who can afford particularly sizeable mortgages will be affected.
+This deduction wasn't eliminated, but it suffered a bit.
+It’s more restricted, although many taxpayers won’t feel the bite.
+Only those who can afford particularly sizable mortgages are affected.

-Through 2017, you could deduct interest on mortgage loans of up to $1 million if they were used to acquire a first or second residence, or $500,000 if you were married and filed a separate return.
+It used to be that you could deduct interest on mortgage loans of up to $1 million if they were used to acquire a first or second residence, or $500,000 if you were married and filed a separate return.
 You could also deduct interest on home equity loans of up to $100,000.
-The TCJA cuts this to acquisition loans topping out at $750,000, or $375,000 for married taxpayers filing separately, and you can no longer deduct interest on home equity loans.

-The applicable dates aren’t as clear cut with the amendments to this deduction.
-The old $1 million limit doesn’t quite last until December 31, 2017.
-It applies only to mortgages contracted for before December 14, 2017, and you must close on the property by April 1, 2018.
+The old $1 million limit applied to mortgages contracted for before Dec.
+14, 2017, and you must have closed on the property by April 1, 2018.

-And here’s another wrinkle: You can refinance an existing mortgage that you took out before December 14 in tax year 2018 or later and you can still deduct the interest, but only if the refinanced amount isn’t greater than your old loan balance.
-Remember, the deduction for interest on home equity loans has been eliminated, but if you’re not taking any cash out, you’re fine.
+And here’s another wrinkle: You couldn't refinance an existing mortgage that you took out before December 14 in tax year 2018 or later, though you can still deduct the interest, but only if the refinanced amount isn’t greater than your old loan balance.

 Deductions Affecting Workers

-Technically, this was an above-the-line deduction, an “add-on” to your itemized deductions or your standard deduction.
-And this change does not affect active duty military personnel.
+This was technically an above-the-line deduction, not an itemized deduction.
+You could claim it in addition to your itemized deductions or your standard deduction, which makes this loss particularly painful.
+The repeal doesn't affect active duty military personnel, however.
 They can still claim this deduction when and if they’re forced to move for service-related reasons.

-Those miscellaneous itemized deductions you used to be able to claim for expenses you had to make for work-related purposes are gone, too.
-Some miscellaneous deductions have survived the TCJA, but not this one.
-On the bright side, these were only deductible to the extent that they exceeded 2 percent of your AGI anyway, and if they were not reimbursed by your employer.
+Those miscellaneous itemized deductions that you used to be able to claim for expenses you paid for work-related purposes are gone, too.
+But these were only deductible to the extent that they exceeded 2% of your AGI, and only if they weren't reimbursed by your employer.